betterscientificsoftware/bssw.io/Site/BSSwFellowshipProgram/FellowsFAQ.md

 ## Q & A Webinar

+We will host a Q&A webinar for the 2025 BSSw Fellowship Program in September; check back for details.

 <!-- - **Tuesday, September 12, 2:00-3:00 pm EDT**
 - Please [subscribe to our mailing list](https://bssw.io/pages/receive-our-email-digest) to receive further details, including telecon information for the Q&A session. -->